 What Happens Next?

-Banks block your account first and notify you afterwards.
+Banks block your account first and notify you afterward.
 That means you’ll probably find out that your account is frozen or closed at the worst possible time — when you’re trying to make a purchase or when a check bounces.
 Try not to panic.
 Most of the time, this is a temporary inconvenience that you can straighten out pretty easily.

 The first thing you should always do is get in touch with your bank.
-If you already have a written notice, there may be more information about which department you should contact or a case number.
+If you already have written notice, there may be more information about which department you should contact or a case number.
 If you have any reason to suspect the notice isn’t real, call the fraud number on the back of your bank card or call customer service directly.
 We’ve listed the customer service links for five major banks in the next section.